 Example 1

 This image shows a heated 50 meter long blade.
-This is an infrared photo taken from the ground of an 80 meter tower.
-The heating is targeted to the leading edge of the blade, which you can see from the spot temperatures.
+The infrared photo was taken from the ground at an 80 meter tower.
+Heating is targeted to the leading edge of the blade, which you can see from the spot temperatures.
 The leading edge shows a temperature between 15.7°C and 21.2°C depending on the location.
 Due to the distance that the infrared photo was taken from, there may be +/-2°C of error.

-This table shows the predicted temperatures and the measured temperatures.
-The ambient conditions where -2°C degrees Celsius with wind speed around 2.2 m/s.
+The table shows the predicted temperatures and the measured temperatures.
+The ambient conditions were -2°C with wind speed around 2.2 m/s.
 The predicted blade surface temperature was between 14.5°C to 20.0°C.

 Example 2

 This image shows a heated 50-meter long blade.
-This is an infrared photo taken from the ground of an 80-meter tower.
+The infrared photo was taken from the ground at an 80-meter tower.
 The heating is targeted to the leading edge of the blade, which you can see from the spot temperatures.
 The leading edge shows a temperature between 8.3°C and 13.6°C depending on the location.
 Due to the distance that the infrared photo was taken from, there may be +/-2°C of error.

-This table shows the predicted temperatures and the measured temperatures.
-The ambient conditions where -7°C degrees Celsius with wind speed around 5.8 m/s.
+The table shows the predicted temperatures and the measured temperatures.
+The ambient conditions were -7°C with wind speed around 5.8 m/s.
 The predicted blade surface temperature was between 6.3°C to 12.9°C.

 Book a demo to find out how you can maximize your wind turbine productivity